Illness: When to Keep Your Child Home

 Fever

-Your child can return to school after being fever free for at least 24 hours without the use of any fever-reducing medications.
+Your child can return to school after being fever free for at least 24 hours without the use of fever-reducing medications.
 A fever is 100.4 degrees or greater according to the American Academy of Pediatrics.

 Rash